madhusudhannsn/golang-webapp-starter-kit/README.md

-# build-web-application-with-golang
+# golang-webapp-starter-kit
-Boilerplate to create a golang Web apllication using Mongodb
+Starter Kit to create a golang Web apllication using Mongodb

 Requirements
 ============